Last Updated on November 10, 2020

 While we were staying at the Backeddy Resort in Egmont, on British Columbia’s beautiful Sunshine Coast, we wanted to be able to witness one of the coolest phenomenon you’ll find in BC; the mighty Sechelt Rapids.
 “Skookumchuck,” derived from Chinook First Nations vernacular, means “strong water.”
 At Skookumchuck Narrows Provincial Park, “strong water” is quite an understatement.
+The Skookumchuck Narrows spectacle is one of the great whitewater wonders of the world, and it attracts thrill-seekers from across the globe.

 Twice each day as the tide changes, an incredible torrent of water pours through the narrows between the Georgia Strait and the Jervis Inlet.
 From North Point we were able to witness an interesting tidal view on the ebb tide of whirlpools and tidal pool activity.
 At a flood tide, choose Roland Point to see the standing wave, and possibly advanced surfers and kayakers out battling the waters for a thrill.
 Roland Point is where you want to go for a close-up view of the rapids.
 You’ll be right on top of the rapids.
 However, if you have little kids with you, remember the unpredictability and power of the current.
 With young kids, we suggest you do what we did and go to the other viewpoint, North Point.

 Check the tides timing before you go so you are there to see the viewpoint you want to see.
 It’s a gorgeous hike, but you wouldn’t want to miss the main event.
+You’ll want to download and print the Skookumchuck Best Viewing Times Tides Brochure (Updated for 2020).
+There is a half-hour window on around the “Best Viewing” times.

 Take a look at the beauty and power of Mother Nature that you’ll want to witness for yourself: